 - 1. Approach the car using your mobility aid (crutches or walker). - 2.
 Turn so that your back is facing the car and step backwards until you can feel the back of the seat against the legs. - 3.
 Place one hand on the car seat and one hand on the overhead door handle.
 Do not use the car door for support. - 4.
 Lower yourself slowly to the seat with your operated leg slightly forward. - 5.
-Scoot backwards, keeping your shoulders behind your knees and your knees below your hips.
+Scoot backwards.
 You may need a foam cushion to raise the height of the seat. - 6.
 Once your thighs are fully supported, assist your legs into the car one at a time. - 7.
 Always remember to fasten your seatbelt.